 The last major aspect of our setup this year (but no less important!) was spreading invaluable “Know Your Rights” information from SSDP and our new friend The Festival Lawyer so everyone was aware & comfortable asserting their constitutional rights in a police encounter.
 SCMF nearly triples the population of Chillicothe every Memorial Day weekend and thus has become an easy target for local & state law enforcement hoping to pad their budgets through the unwarranted, and in some cases illegal, persecution of non-violent festival goer’s.
 The “Peoria Multi-County Narcotics Enforcement Group and Chillicothe Police Department” were out in force pulling over those travelling to & from the festival for whatever reason they could come produce, long enough to intimidate & pressure detainee’s into consenting to unlawful search & seizure.
 Luckily, our resources combined with the efforts of local law firms who purchased ad-space in the festival guide to inform festival goer’s of their rights and promote their services, helped make sure Summer Camper’s were specially equipped to assert their rights in any police encounter.

+Despite our best efforts however, reports are coming in from local outlets of multiple arrests and cash seizures related to drugs.
+If YOU were arrested/charged or had property seized please take a look at these resources and don’t let yourself fall prey to predatory & illegal LE tactics designed to unfairly target our community.
+Fight any charge or seizure you received and remember to speak out against this war on festival goer’s!
 To top it all off, we were even given the opportunity to amplify our message further through a stage announcement on the main “Sunshine Stage” following The Devil Makes Three on Saturday afternoon!
 Watch our Directors urge those in attendance to get involved, stay safe and never consent to search or self incriminate.
 Then lead the crowd of thousands in a “No More, Drug War!” chant, definitely a highlight of the event for us.
 Watch it here: https://www.youtube.com/watch?v=9B1xGo67SrM&feature=youtu.be

 Overall, by all measures our setup at SCMF 2014 was our most successful festival setup to date.
 We were able to raise a sizable amount in donations, educate thousands of live music fans on how they can get involved with drug policy reform while supplying them with tools to stay safe and out of jail.
 Things couldn’t have gone any better and we hope you consider joining us next year for another great trip to the Midwest One last thing, please help us spread the word about our most successful event yet by resharing this post on your Facebook page today!
 All those who follow the instructions below will be entered into a raffle for a chance to win 1 of 5 copies of our “Prints Not Prisons” Art Drive poster for this years festival designed by our great friends at Black Ink Art.
 One lucky winner will even receive one of the LAST copies of our poster from 2013 so don’t miss your chance to snag a piece of history while it lasts!
 Contest Instructions:

 Post this article to your Facebook timeline

-- Make sure privacy is set to “Public”
+Make sure privacy is set to “Public”

 Tag the AMPLIFY Project, Students for Sensible Drug Policy, DanceSafe, The Festival Lawyer, Black Ink in the post

 Send a screenshot of your post to email@example.com by Sunday, June 1st at 10PM MST

 Winners will be selected & notified on Monday, June 2nd

+And ALL this without even mentioning the absolutely amazing music showcased throughout the weekend!
+Thats a story for another day but we can definitely say partnered artists Umphrey’s McGee, Lotus, EOTO, Slightly Stoopid, The Motet & IndigoSun were highlights for us among SO many others.
 Make sure to like our Facebook, follow our Twitter, and sign up for our bi-monthly newsletter to keep up to date on our work plus stay on top of upcoming volunteer opportunities.
 Most importantly, remember to stay sensible, dance safely and flex your rights out there this festival season!